FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 extra-socket /run/user/1000/gnupg/S.gpg-agent.extra
 ```

+!!! note
-**Note** The pinentry program starts on the *local* host, not remote.
+  The pinentry program starts on the *local* host, not remote.

+!!! info "Important"
-**Important** Any pinentry program except `pinentry-tty` or `pinentry-curses` may be used.
+  Any pinentry program except `pinentry-tty` or `pinentry-curses` may be used.
 This is because local `gpg-agent` may start headlessly (by systemd without `$GPG_TTY` set locally telling which tty it is on), thus failed to obtain the pin.
 Errors on the remote may be misleading saying that there is *IO Error*.
 (Yes, internally there is actually an *IO Error* since it happens when writing to/reading from tty while finding no tty to use, but for end users this is not friendly.)

 See [Issue 85](https://github.com/drduh/YubiKey-Guide/issues/85) for more information and troubleshooting.

-### Chained GnuPG agent forwarding
+#### Chained GnuPG agent forwarding

 Assume you have gone through the steps above and have `S.gpg-agent` on the *remote*, and you would like to forward this agent into a *third* box, first you may need to configure `sshd_config` of *third* in the same way as *remote*, then in the ssh config of *remote*, add the following lines: